matthewg42/fml/readme.md

 FML communicates with slave modbus modes using a serial interface.
 Only one instace of FML should use a serial interface at a time to prevent serial communications getting corrupted.
+FML will check to see if there are other instances running before it starts.
+Using the --clobber option will cause fml to kill off other instances as it starts (permissions permitting).

 Configuration